 -

 Understand the sign convention: Velocity can be positive or negative, indicating the direction of motion.
 Typically, positive velocity represents movement in one direction (e.g., to the right or upwards), while negative velocity represents movement in the opposite direction.
 Be mindful of this convention when interpreting the graph.
-For example, a negative velocity might indicate an object moving backwards.
+As an example, a negative velocity might indicate an object moving backwards.

 -